Donate Join Us

 • Tests of the fluids around the brain and spine (via a lumbar puncture)

-• A small sample of the brain is taken (biopsy)
+• Taking a small sample of the brain (biopsy)

 How is it treated?

 Most patients with CLIPPERS recover significantly within weeks of starting steroids, an anti-inflammatory medicine.
 These can be taken either intravenously (through the vein) or orally.
-However, depending on the severity of the symptoms and the length of these symptoms before treatment, some people may not completely recover.
-Prolonged treatment with steroids (for at least one year) is usually necessary to prevent symptoms from recurring or worsening again.
+However, depending on the severity of the symptoms and the length of these symptoms before treatment, some people might not completely recover.
+Prolonged treatment with steroids (for at least one year) is usually necessary to prevent symptoms from recurring or worsening.
+Occasionally, steroid alternatives (like azathioprine) are used when such prolonged treatments are needed.
+Regular follow-up monitoring with MRI is conducted to assess for recurrence and check for progression to lymphoma (a form of blood cancer).

-By Rhys Inward, Research Assistant in Genomic Epidemiology and Data Science, University of Oxford, and peer-reviewed by Dr Yun Huang, University of Liverpool
+By Rhys Inward, Research Assistant in Genomic Epidemiology and Data Science, University of Oxford, and reviewed by Dr Yun Huang, University of Liverpool, and Abdusshakur Muhammad Auwal, MBBS, MSc, National Institute of Health and Research, and Encephalitis International Academic Clinical Fellow, University of Liverpool and Walton’s Neuroscience NHS Foundation Trust.

 Disclaimer: We try to ensure that the information is easy to understand, accurate and up-to-date as possible.
 If you would like more information on the source material and references the author used to write this document please contact the Encephalitis International.
 None of the authors of the above document has declared any conflict of interest, which may arise from being named as an author of this document.